Feeling Cold Often: Root Causes and Support Strategies

 Raynaud’s Syndrome

-Raynaud’s syndrome is a disease that affects the arteries in your finger, toes, or both.
+Raynaud’s syndrome is a disease that affects the arteries in your fingers, toes, or both.
 It makes your arteries narrower which reduces blood flow.
 A 2021 article published in Stat Pearls has explained that this may be triggered by cold temperatures or stress (6).
 This explains why some may experience symptoms even when it’s not extremely cold or they are wearing layers.

 If you have Raynaud’s syndrome, your fingers and/or toes turn very cold, white, or blue, and may feel numb.
 As the blood flow returns, the affected areas may become painful or red.
 In most cases, the treatment for Raynaud’s syndrome is simply to avoid triggers and to layer up protecting the hands and feet, but in some cases, medication or even surgery may be recommended.